steipete/steipete.com/_posts/2020-08-22-logging-in-swift.md

 This innocent looking code uses a bunch of new tricks!
 First of, the new [String Interpolation feature of Swift 5](https://talk.objc.io/episodes/S01E143-string-interpolation-in-swift-5) is used to make it easy to customize the privacy of data.

 Secondly, Apple modified the Swift compiler to allow [Compile Time Constant Expressions](https://gist.github.com/marcrasi/b0da27a45bb9925b3387b916e2797789) to evaluate the string at compile time - this ensure that logging is extremely fast.
 The technology behind is fascinating, and it seems that it was worth the wait[^6].

-For more example code, see the excellent [Generating Log Messages from Your Code](https://developer.apple.com/documentation/os/logging/generating_log_messages_from_your_code) Apple documentation article.
+For more example code, see Apple's excellent documentation on [Generating Log Messages from Your Code](https://developer.apple.com/documentation/os/logging/generating_log_messages_from_your_code).

 [^6]: Apple claimed in the [WWDC 2016 video about Unified Logging](https://developer.apple.com/videos/play/wwdc2016/721/) that support for Swift is coming "real soon".
 It took them 4 years, but they finally delivered on a worthy wrapper.

 ## Calling `os_log` in Swift

 If you still need to use iOS 13 or are curious how things worked back in the days, here's how calling `os_log` works.
 Naively, you might try following approach:
 ```
 os_log("foo: \(x) \(obj.description)", log: OSLog.default, type: .debug)
 ```